jeffsteinport/onetimepadc/README.md

 Outputs something like this:

 Generate a one-time pad for use with whatever encryption you are using.
+Each key is 24 characters and 20 keys are generated.
+Characters that are easily confused when written (e.g., i, l, 1, o, 0) are not used to avoid confusion or transcription error.
 For super-high security, generate on an air-gap computer and hand transcribe each line onto paper.

 ```
 Pad # 1808040685